tomedunn/the-finished-book/_theory/xgte-encounter-building.md

 Since I've already covered, quite extensively, how the rules for [building combat encounters](https://tomedunn.github.io/the-finished-book/theory/xp-and-encounter-balancing/) in the _Basic Rules_ work, this alternative system presents a unique opportunity to further our understanding of that system.

 In this post, I explore the math behind these alternative encounter building rules and compare them to those presented in the _Basic Rules_, first for solo monster encounters and then for encounters with multiple monsters.
-I've omitted a lot of the specifics from the _XGtE_ rules (though, I do link to them on D&D Beyond), but I do provide the math needed to reproduce those tables for those who would like to use them but don't have access to the book.
+I've omitted a lot of the specifics from the _XGtE_ rules (though, I do link to them on D&D Beyond), but I cover the math needed to reproduce the tables used by them for anyone who would like to use them but doesn't have access to the book.

 # Solo monsters

-For encounters with only a single monster, the [Solo Monster Challenge Rating](https://www.dndbeyond.com/sources/xgte/dungeon-masters-tools#SoloMonsterChallengeRating) table from _XGtE_ shows what challenge rating (CR) a monster should be for a group of 4-6 PCs of a given level in order to have a "satisfying but difficult battle".
+For encounters with only a single monster, the [Solo Monster Challenge Rating](https://www.dndbeyond.com/sources/xgte/dungeon-masters-tools#SoloMonsterChallengeRating) table from _XGtE_ shows what challenge rating (CR) a monster should be to act as a "satisfying but difficult battle" for a group of 4-6 PCs of a given level.

 Building encounters with a single monster against a group of four or more PCs is well within the capabilities of the encounter building rules in the _Basic Rules_.
 So this section is less an alternative way of building encounters, and more a collection of pre-calculated encounters.
 What isn't entirely clear, though, is what the _XGtE_ rules mean by a "satisfying but difficult battle".